Inflammatory Bowel Disease (IBD)

 Identifying immune system triggers, viral and bacterial loads, nutrient imbalances, food intolerances and impaired mucous membranes are all areas that commonly require investigation.

-We treat and manage a multitude of patients with IBD at our Perth clinic of Advanced Functional Medicine
+We have experience with IBD at our Perth clinic of Advanced Functional Medicine

 If you or a family member are suffering from IBD or another digestive disorder we would love to hear from you, what are your main triggers?
 What treatments have worked best for you?
 Please write a comment below.